A Guide to All the Dragons in HBO's 'House of the Dragon' and Their Targaryen Allegiance

 (Image credit: HBO)

-This female dragon with a yellow hue bonded with Rhaenyra when the princess was only nine.
-Syrax opens up the series, though we haven't seen her since the first episodes (so for about 10 years in show time).
+This female dragon with a yellow hue bonded with Rhaenyra when the princess was only 9.
+Syrax opens up the series, though we haven't seen her up close since the first episodes of season 1.
 Rhaenyra has also never ridden her into battle, though that'll probably change once the Dance of the Dragons starts.

 (Image credit: HBO)